thinkcompany/think_dev-standards/development-standards/performance.md

 The same goes for CSS, always place styles in the external style sheet and do not use inline styles.

-## Specify Image Dimensions, Do Not Resize
-Images are inline elements and content must flow around them.
-Embedding the image dimensions in the markup via the width and height attributes will help the browser do less processing to determine the layout and will eliminate the reflow drawing that can occur as content is loaded and parsed.
-This only works for static designs however.

-When implementing a responsive design, let the CSS control the image size rather than using HTML width and height attributes.

 ## Third Party Code

 ### async / loader script